Hakuka/AT/saucedemo-e2e/test-cases.md

 - Each product has a unique photo and name
 - Each product has a price

+Verify that product list have option to sort products (with correct options).
+TODO: sprawdzic

 ### scenario-1 - purchase-happy-path

 Basic scenario for buying products: